Category Archives: Software Engineering Curriculum

 Why do I need to learn about database design?

-Database is the heart of any software system, especially enterprise systems.
+Database is the heart of any software systems, especially enterprise systems.
 A bad database design will eventually cause your system fail.
-Designing enterprise databases requires a lot of specific enterprise knowledge and in-depth understanding of structure of big databases.
-That’s why you need to learn about database design.
+Designing enterprise databases requires a lot of specific enterprise knowledge and in-depth understanding of the design of database system.
+That’s why you need to learn about advanced database design.

 What can I do after finishing learning about database design?

-You will know how to design a relational database and write SQL code PROPERLY (i.e. for specific purposes).
-You will know how to build a data warehouse.
-You will know WHEN you should use a relational database management system or WHEN you should use a NoSQL database management system and HOW they actually work.
+You will know WHEN you should use a relational database management system or WHEN you should use a NoSQL database management system and HOW a database system works INTERNALLY.

 That sounds useful!
 What should I do now?

 After that please read this Abraham Silberschatz et al. (2019).
 Database System Concepts.
-McGraw-Hill Education book to learn about concepts that will help you understand how distributed databases work later.
+McGraw-Hill Education book to learn about database system concepts.

 After that please read